 This CD contains the songs played by Windjammers as a tribute to each Canadian highlighted during our live performance at Waterloo MB Church, Waterloo, ON.
 To order CDs, please use the Contact page and leave your information.

-Recorded in October 2016 in preparation for Canada’s 150th year, this performance in a style unique to Windjammers, draws attention to the contributions of more than 200 inspiring and talented Canadians over the years who played integral roles in the making of Hollywood.
+Recorded in October 2016 in preparation for Canada’s 150th year this performance, in a style unique to Windjammers, draws attention to the contributions of more than 200 inspiring and talented Canadians over the years who played integral roles in the making of Hollywood.
 Watch parts of our tribute performance on YouTube to be “wowed” by our own Canadian artists’ success stories.

 Artistic Director and Conductor